belgianmobileid/doc/authentication.md

 The <code>sub</code> claim value must be mapped to the corresponding user in your application Server.

-If no user record is storing the <code>sub</code> claim value, then you should allow the User to associate his new or existing account to the <code>sub</code>.
+If no user record is storing the <code>sub</code> claim value, then you should allow the user to associate his new or existing account to the <code>sub</code>.

 All these flows are depicted in the itsme® B2B portal.